 Before you make a request, please check our website, Publication Scheme and Request Disclosure Logs for the information you are seeking.

-If you do want to make a request for information, which is not currently available please contact FOI@rbfrs.co.uk
+If you do want to make a request for information, which is not currently available please email FOI@rbfrs.co.uk or write to us:

 Information Governance Team